ivarshavets/fullstackopen22/part3/phonebook_backend/README.md

 ## Tasks
 Exercise [3.1-3.6](https://fullstackopen.com/en/part3/node_js_and_express#exercises-3-1-3-6)
+0. Use Express lib to build a backend server.
+It offers a more easy interface to work with Node's built-in http web server.
 1. Implement a Node application that returns a hardcoded list of phonebook at the address _http://localhost:3001api/persons_.
 2. Implement an info page at the address _http://localhost:3001/info_, which shows the time that the request was received and how many entries are in the phonebook at the time of processing the request.
 3. Implement the functionality for displaying the information for a single phonebook entry.